 The LS family is a series of engines that are actually really similar to each other.
 The architect of the Gen III and Gen IV Chevy V8’s is extremely similar.
 The Gen IV’s are supposed to have a slightly stronger block, but not by much.
 The main difference between the engines in the LS family is the displacement, intake, camshaft, and various small details.
 The LS2 and the LS3 have a lot in common.
 But, the most obvious difference between the two is the displacement.

 The LS2 has 6.0L of displacement, and is technically was the first Gen IV Chevrolet engine.
-The LS3 on the other hand has 6.2L of displacement, and is also Gen IV Chevrolet engine.
-But I’m sure you’re wondering if there is other things that are different between these two, other than the displacement.
-So, lets dive in, and compare LS2 vs LS3.
+The LS3, on the other hand, has 6.2L of displacement and is also Gen IV Chevrolet engine.
+But I’m sure you’re wondering if there are other things that are different between these two, other than the displacement.
+So, let’s dive in, and compare LS2 vs LS3.

 LS2 vs LS3: Cylinder Heads

 One of the biggest horsepower gains most V8’s have is with aftermarket cylinder heads.
 Luckily GM was actually really good at developing cylinder heads when they designed the LS engine.
 Throughout the years Chevrolet continued to perfect the LS heads.
 The LS2 heads were a slight step up from the LS1 heads.